Overview of Node Configuration Files#

 section allows you to configure settings related to the P2P network.

-By using the declaredAddress
+Using the declaredAddress

 You can use the bindAddress

-parameter to set the IP address of the local network interface where the Ergo Node will accept incoming connections.
-By default, the node binds to "0.0.0.0", indicating it will listen on all available network adapters.
+parameter to set the IP address of the local network interface where the Ergo Node will listen for incoming P2P connections.
+By default, the node binds to "0.0.0.0"

 About Internet Address Settings

-Internet Address settings follow the "
+Internet Address settings follow the "<ip-address>:<port>"

 For the bindAddress